 In the management of hazardous waste, the Resource Conservation and Recovery Act (RCRA) of 1976 gives the EPA the authority to hold commercial and industrial waste generators responsible for their waste "from the cradle to the grave."

-The requirement for cradle-to-grave waste management means waste generators are responsible for their waste for its entire life span — that is, from the creation of the waste to its storage, transport and ultimate disposal.
+The requirement for the EPA's cradle-to-grave concept in hazardous waste management means waste generators are responsible for their waste for its entire life span — that is, from the creation of the waste to its storage, transport and ultimate disposal or treatment.

 Resource Conservation and Recovery Act (RCRA)

-What is the piece of legislation that gives the EPA cradle-to-grave waste regulation authority?
+What is the piece of legislation that gives the EPA cradle-to-grave hazardous waste regulation authority?

 Regulations for Hazardous Waste Generators

 What are the categories of hazardous waste generators defined under the EPA?
 And what are some of the federal hazardous waste management regulations in place for hazardous waste generators?
 Read below to learn more.